-Ageing decreases antioxidant activity, there is a reduction in SOD (super oxide dimutase) and Catalase, energy cell repair and renewal is diminished and antioxidant enzymes are less available.
+Ageing decreases antioxidant activity, there is a reduction in SOD (super oxide dismutase) and Catalase, energy cell repair and renewal is diminished and antioxidant enzymes are less available.

 Dehydration is the largest easily corrected cause of accelerated aging, particularly of the skin.
 An intake of 2 litres of water per day, and the exclusion of diuretics such as coffee, will slow down aging.

-Sunlight damage on skin can be protected against with the use of SPF factor 30, as well as high dose antioxidants, taken orally.
+Sunlight damage can be protected against with the use of SPF factor 30, as well as high dose antioxidants, taken orally.
 Astaxanthins together with vitamins A, C, and E are protective.

 Factors that accelerate skin ageing

 One way of counteracting the above risk factors is to increase the intake of antioxidants, a diet rich in fruit and vegetables, and by direct topical application of antioxidants.
 Low molecular weight antioxidants especially Vitamins C and E, Alpha Lipoic acid all exert protective effects against free radical damage.
 Topical Vitamin C esters plus Vitamin E prevent oxidative damage.

 Alpha – Lipoic acid turns off messenger NFKB, decreases glycation, and pore size, resulting in a decrease in facial lines when applied topically.
 Liposome delivery technology ensures better delivery to inner layers of skin.

 - Eliminate processed foods from the diet, including high levels of sodium, sugar, and saturated fat.